 Transboundary threats to be addressed.
 Water-dependent ecosystems throughout the Nile Basin contribute to the stability, resistance and resilience of both natural and human systems to stress and sudden changes.
 In particular, significant transboundary benefits derive from the Basin wetlands' role in maintaining water quality, trapping sediment, retaining nutrients, buffering floods, stabilizing micro-climates and providing storm protection.
 The ecological and economic role of wetlands in supporting sustainable development in the Basin is not well understood or widely appreciated.
-Key plant and animal species with habitats in adjoining countries often require cross-border protected areas and other environmental hot spots is generally lacking.
+Key plant and animal species with habitats in adjoining countries often require cross-border protected areas and other conservation measures for effective management.
+Adequate management of protected areas and other environmental hot spots is generally lacking.